05nelsonm/kmp-tor-resource/README.md

 New releases will be published to Maven Central and can be consumed as a Kotlin Multiplatform dependency.

-Currently, there are no Release or `SNAPSHOT` publications of the `2.0.0` build.
-The plan is to publish a `SNAPSHOT` in order to work on [kmp-tor][url-kmp-tor] `2.0.0`.
-Once that work is complete, a Release will be made for `kmp-tor-resource`.
+Currently, there is only a `SNAPSHOT` publication in order to work on [kmp-tor][url-kmp-tor] `2.0.0`.
+Once that work is complete a Release will be made for `kmp-tor-resource`.

 ### Installation